fgeorges/emacs-init/README.md

 ## Install

 First of all, stop Emacs: `C-x C-c`.
+And make sure Git is installed.
 Then the steps are:

 1. remove (or rename) .emacs and .emacs.d
 2. clone emacs-init to .emacs.d